 Some properties will be marketed as ‘open to a cash offer’ rather than ‘only accepting a cash offer’.
 Buyers should approach cash only sales with caution as it often means there is something wrong with the property that would deter mortgage lenders from lending on it.

 Reasons why a property might be labelled as cash buyers only can include:

 - The seller is looking to quickly release equity.

 - The property is unmortgageable - this could be due to a variety of different reasons such as major structural damage or a high risk of flooding.
-To avoid this factor, it would be wise to organise a property survey.

 - The seller is a landlord selling a tenanted property.

 - The home is being sold at auction.